cbouy/mols2grid/README.md

     ```python
     style={"Solubility": lambda x: "color: red" if x < -3 else "color: black"}
     ```
+* `transform=None`: dict or None
+    Functions applied to specific items in all cells.
+The dict must follow a `key: function` structure where the key must correspond to one of the columns in `subset`.
+The function takes the item's value as input and transforms it.
+For example, to round the "Solubility" to 2 decimals, and display the "Melting point" in Celsius instead of Fahrenheit with a single digit precision and some text before ("MP") and after ("°C") the value:
+    ```python
+    transform={"Solubility": lambda x: f"{x:.2f}",
+               "Melting point": lambda x: f"MP: {5/9*(x-32):.1f}°C"}
+    ```
+    These transformations only affect columns in `subset` (not `tooltip`) and are applied independantly from `style`.

 The `pages` template comes with additional parameters: